 International developer and Build to Rent manager, Atlas Residential appointed Ascend as lettings agent for the Anaconda Cut scheme, a 44 storey Europa Capital-funded block, that was announced as the tallest building in Salford.
 Ascend implemented a focused lettings strategy on a clear target audience to promote Anaconda Cut.

 Thistle is a Build to Rent property fund of almost 1,000 units which was developed by Gatehouse Bank and later sold to Goldman Sachs in 2021 for c. £150m, the largest transaction of its nature in the UK to date.
-The fund has been managed by Ascend Properties since March 2019 and we are continuing to work with Goldman Sachs on their growing portfolio going forward.

 As well as migrating the properties from a previous agent, with no disruption to service, Ascend increased rents and revenue prior to Goldman Sach’s purchase.
 Through our expert analysis, the Build to Rent team were able to renegotiate rents which resulted in rent rises of 14% for new tenancies, plus almost 6% uplifts for renewals.
 This generated a blended revenue increase of over £300,000pa for the portfolio.